-We conduct English and Roots and shoots clubs each week for the children on the islands and are based at our house or other open spaces, we believe in classroom without walls.
+We conduct English and Roots and shoots clubs each week for the children on the island.
 Help to prepare fun, educational activities and deliver these exciting sessions alongside our Fuze Ecoteer staff.
-The village kids are full of energy and enthusiasm and always excited to meet new volunteers!
+The village kids are full of energy and enthusiasm and are always excited to meet new volunteers!

-initiative to equip young people with the skills and knowledge to act as conservation leaders in their daily lives (watch the video to see our school children meeting Jane Goodall herself in 2016!), and we encourage our volunteers to use their knowledge gained to set up their own Roots and Shoots clubs when they return home.
-Generally, 10 to 20 children will turn out for our informal lessons.
+Take initiative to equip young people with the skills and knowledge to act as conservation leaders in their daily lives (watch the video to see our school children meeting Jane Goodall herself in 2016!).
 Our doors are open each afternoon for children to drop in and learn with us.
 There are plenty of ways to use your own skills and creativity to have fun whilst educating these kids and no teaching experience is required – just enthusiasm and a sense of humour!

 In 2012 Ecoteer initiated the ‘Perhentian Islands Ladies Association’ (PILA) to engage local women in environmental issues whilst offering them a chance to increase their income.
-You can support these ladies by giving talks around the resorts and encouraging more tourists to attend the weekly ‘kuih’ making sessions to sample their delicious home-made snacks and cakes.
-Each week the ladies assemble to host a ‘Kuih’ making session (a traditional Malaysian cake).
-Thee delicious classes are open to tourists and volunteers.
-This is a fun and informative cultural exchange.
-It and provides the members of PILA with a much-needed income boost.
+You can support these ladies by giving talks around the resorts and encouraging more tourists to attend the weekly ‘Kuih’ making sessions to sample their delicious home-made snacks and cakes.
+These delicious classes are open to tourists and volunteers.
+This is a fun and informative cultural exchange, and it provides the members of PILA with a much-needed income boost.

-Each week you will go on a snorkel tour on Perhentian’s beautiful coral reef.
-The reef is home to turtles, sharks, numerous other fish species, and, of course, colourful coral.
+Each week you will go on a snorkel tour of Perhentian’s beautiful coral reef.
+The reef is home to turtles, sharks, numerous other fish species, and of course, colourful coral.
 What better way to end a hard days work than by snorkeling in turquoise waters searching for Nemo and his friends!

 Although tourism is a fantastic way to increase income for the island it also comes with its own problems; large groups of snorkelers can cause serious damage to coral and marine life.
-With this in mind, we have collaborated with the local snorkel guides and gather their snorkellers for a thorough interactive eco snorkel briefing before they go on the tours.
-With some of our groups reaching 100 people, these briefings are a great way to educate large groups of people about the damage they can cause.
+With this in mind, we have collaborated with the local snorkel guides and plan thorough interactive eco-snorkel briefings before they go on the tours.
 We also conduct beach cleans and talk to tourists about how they can reduce their environmental impact.

 17km off the east coast of Malaysia lie the Perhentian Islands; made up of Perhentian Kecil and Perhentian Besar both boast beautiful white beaches and crystal clear waters.
 Once used as a stopping point for traders travelling between Malaysia and Bangkok (Perhentian means ‘stopping point’ in Malay) it now hosts tourists who come to relax, snorkel, and dive off the coral reefs surrounding the islands.